 If you are unsure of whether you and your company are currently complying with the April 2019 changes, you can talk to our team on 08450 50 40 60 or can

-The reference period that is used to calculate a variable hours employee’s holiday is changing from April 6
+The reference period that you use to calculate a variable hours employee’s holiday is changing from April 6

 th.
-At the moment, the reference period is 12 weeks however we are going to see it significantly jump to 52 weeks.
-It’s worth noting that if your employee has been employed for less than 52 weeks then their number of weeks employment is their pay period.
+The current reference period of 12 weeks is going to significantly jump to 52 weeks.
+If your employee has been employed for less than 52 weeks then their number of weeks employment is their pay period.

-The reason for this change is to reflect the seasonal nature of casual and zero hours work so that employees can make the most of their full holiday pay entitlement.
+This change reflects the seasonal nature of casual and zero hours workers.
+It allows workers to make the most of their full holiday pay entitlement.

-To prepare for this change, employers will need to ensures records of hours worked and amount paid are retained back until you hit the 52 week mark.
-The abolishment of ‘Swedish Derogation’
+As an employer you will need to ensure records of hours worked and amount paid are retained back until you hit the 52 week mark.

-Termination payments are a sum of money paid to an employee on their termination of employment.
+You will often pay a sum of money to an employee on their termination of employment.
 They’re often used in settlement agreements and are currently tax free.
 However, that is soon to change.
 From April 6

-th, any termination payment in excess of £30,000 will be subject to an employer’s National Insurance Contribution (NIC) as well as income tax.
-This means that there will be an additional cost to employers when it comes to termination payments above the threshold.
+th, any termination payment over £30,000 will be subject to employer’s National Insurance Contribution (NIC).
+Your payment will also be subject to income tax.
+This means that there will be an additional cost to you when it comes to termination payments above the threshold.
 For employees, it could mean that termination payments are decreased in order for employers to avoid the NIC tax.
-IR35 tax changes
+IR35 Tax Changes

 th sees changes to off payroll working (IR35) rules.
 Currently, it is up to the actual IR35 company to self-assess their IR35 status as well as NIC contributions.
 However not surprisingly, this has led to companies manipulating the system to avoid paying NIC and other premiums.
-From April, it is the end user who is responsible for determining whether a contractor sits in IR35 rules; not the Personal Services Company.
+From April, it’s the end user who is responsible for determining whether a contractor sits in IR35 rules; not the Personal Services Company.
 IR35 private sector rules will now be consistent with the public sector.
 This means it is the company’s responsibility to account for tax and national insurance.
 UPDATE 18/03 – The Government has announced they are delaying the IR35 tax changes until April 2021 in light of the COVID-19 outbreak Executive Pay Gap Reporting

 Not exactly a legislation change, but the executive pay gap report will be published in 2020.
 The executive pay gap requires all companies with over 250 employees to report their executive pay ratios.
-If you’re a company with over 250 employees and haven’t yet submitted your executive pay gap report, we suggest you do so before the end of the year.
+If you haven’t yet submitted your executive pay gap report, we suggest you do so as soon as possible.